Back to top

 Dual-use of land for agricultural and solar PV electrical production is a fairly new concept.
 Various systems have shown success on a small-scale on farms around the world, but it is difficult to predict at this stage what crops and solar array designs will work best at a given site, or to what degree crop yield will be reduced by shading from panels.
 Under the SMART program, CEE will be collecting and analyzing annual reports from qualified dual-use arrays, which will help inform farm practices in the state as the technology develops.

-With the current uncertainties in mind, solar PV arrays may not be not best suited to your most highly productive fields.
+With the current uncertainties in mind, solar PV arrays may not be best suited to your most highly productive fields.
 The following tips may be helpful when considering what type(s) of agricultural activity are appropriate for your situation:

 Livestock and Poultry